FWGS/Husky/README.md

 - Support for seen notifications to less annoy you
 - "Reply to" feature that allows to jump to replied status, useful for hellthreading ;)
 - Bigger emojis!
+- "Preview" feature on Pleroma

 ### Support

 If you have any bug reports, feature requests or questions please open an issue or send us a post at [Husky@enigmatic.observer](https://enigmatic.observer/users/Husky)!

-For translating Tusky into your language, visit https://weblate.tusky.app/.
-For translating Husky, translate app/src/main/res/values/husky.xml file and send it to profile above or send a pull request.
+For translating Tusky into your language, visit https://weblate.tusky.app/.\
+For translating Husky, visit https://l10n.mentality.rip.

 ### Head of development